 How much does it cost to get a service dog?

 An already trained service dog from a reputable organization typically costs anywhere from $20,000 to $40,000.
 There are many nonprofits that offer discounts or service dogs at no charge to those in need, but you need to apply to these programs.
 They usually have a long wait list of a year or longer.

 How much does it cost to train a service dog?

 The cost of training a service dog depends on the needs and disabilities of the individual it serves.
 Service dog training costs can range from a few thousand dollars to over $20,000, according to At Your Service Dog Training.
-This is because these animals are required to solve specific issues and enroll in intense training programs in order to be called service animals.
+This is because these animals are required to solve specific issues and enroll in an intense training program in order to be called service animals.

 How can you find service dog financial assistance?

 The high costs of service dogs can be discouraging, and it doesn’t help that insurance and Medicaid don’t cover any of these expenses.
 Fortunately, there are still ways to get service dog financial assistance.

 Service dog nonprofits